rust-analyzer/rust-analyzer.github.io/_posts/2019-11-13-find-usages.md

 First and foremost, an IDE requires laziness, although incrementality can be used as well to speed some things up.

 In particular, it is possible to make the text-based phase of reference search incremental.
-An IDE can main a trigram index: for each three-byte sequence, a list of files and positions where this sequence occurs.
+An IDE can maintain a trigram index: for each three-byte sequence, a list of files and positions where this sequence occurs.
 Unlike symbol tables, such index is easy to maintain, as any change in a file can only affect trigrams from this file.
 The index can then be used to speedup text search.
 The result is the following *find usages* funnel: